 The only rule that is steadfast no matter your goal is to always have more than one goat.
 Goats are herd animals and can get lonely and actually become ill with sadness.
 I know it sound ridiculous, but it is an awful sight to behold.
 Plus, you will have double the fun.

 The cost of growing your herd can vary depending on your goals.
-Here are our recommendations for how to narrow down your first couple of goats.
+Here are our recommendations for how to buy your first goat.

 If the price of buying a goat has you concerned, we have created a handy guide to help you figure out how much your goat will cost.

 And if you dream of owning a national grand champion, you will want to know all about reading and understanding your goat pedigree.
 This skill will also help you out a lot when it come time for breeding your goats.

 Now that you have your new goats, it's really important to know how to care for them.
 That means making sure they stay warm, dry, healthy, and comfortable.

 One of the areas in which health and comfort overlap is keeping your goat's hooves trimmed regularly.
 If you have your goats on a dry lot, this is not as much of an issue because they will naturally wear their hooves down on the rough terrain.
 However, in a typical pasture environment, their hooves will grow quickly.